nurandi/katadasaR/README.md

 # katadasaR
-**An R package of word stemming for Bahasa Indonesia using Nazief &amp; Adriani's Algorithm**
+**An R Package of Word Stemming for Bahasa Indonesia Using Nazief &amp; Adriani's Algorithm**

 ### How to Use
 This package is currenly under development.
-Not ready to be install to R library even with `devtools::install_github()`.
+Not ready to be installed to R library even with `devtools::install_github()`.
 However, you still able to run and test all functions using `devtools::load_all()`.

 ```
 setwd("path\\to\\folder\\katadasaR")